James Murray (English actor)

+James Murray MBE (born 22 January 1975) is an English actor, artist, and river conservationist.
+He is well known for his work campaigning for British rivers and is a wild salmon advocate.
+He currently holds the position of Deputy Chair for River Action, and founded Activist Anglers in 2023.

+Jim and his wife Sarah Parish set up The Murray Parish Trust in 2014 in memory of their late daughter Ella-Jayne and have raised over £5 million for paediatric facilities.
+They were both awarded MBEs in the 2025 New Year Honours.

-James Murray, also known as Jim Murray is an English actor.
-He is best known for his television roles, including Stephen Hart in Primeval, Prince Andrew in The Crown, Niles Pottinger in Defiance, Daniel Coltrane in Cucumber, and Chief Superintendent John Houseman in McDonald & Dodds.
+His television roles include Stephen Hart in Primeval (2007–2008), Niles Pottinger in Defiance (2014), Daniel Coltrane in Cucumber (2015), Chief Superintendent John Houseman in McDonald & Dodds (2020–2021), Prince Andrew in The Crown (2022–2023), and Colonel Neil 'Chick' Harding in Masters of the Air (2024).

 Early life

-Murray was born on 22 January 1975 in Manchester.
-He was awarded a classics scholarship by Malvern College, and has a degree in film.
+Murray was born in Manchester.
+He was awarded a Classics scholarship by Malvern College, and has a degree in film.
 His great-grandfather, Richard Hollins Murray, invented the reflecting lens in 1927.

 Career

-Murray found fame in Primeval (ITV 2008) as expert tracker Stephen Hart, and in Cucumber (Channel 4 2015) as conflicted character Daniel Coltrane.
+Murray's mainstream roles were in Primeval (ITV, 2008) as expert tracker Stephen Hart, and in Cucumber (Channel 4, 2015) as conflicted character Daniel Coltrane.

-Earlier on in his career he starred in a series of both film and television pieces, including the comedy series Roger-Roger (1999), legal drama series North Square (2000), mini series Other People's Children (2000) and Sons & Lovers (2003), a Granada production of The Sittaford Mystery (2006) as Charles Burnaby, a film of the Thomas Hardy story Under the Greenwood Tree (2005) as Dick Dewy, plus earlier films Nailing Vienna (2002) as Peter, All the King's Men (1999) as Pvt Will Needham, and Phoenix Blue (2001) as Rick.
+Earlier on in his career he starred in a series of both film and television pieces, including the comedy series Roger Roger (1999), legal drama series North Square (2000), mini series Other People's Children (2000) and Sons & Lovers (2003), a Granada production of The Sittaford Mystery (2006) as Charles Burnaby, a film of the Thomas Hardy story Under the Greenwood Tree (2005) as Dick Dewy, plus earlier films Nailing Vienna (2002) as Peter, All the King's Men (1999) as Pvt Will Needham, and Phoenix Blue (2001) as Rick.
 He also found more permanent roles in Channel 4's 20 Things to Do Before You're 30 (2003) playing Glen and BBC One's season four of Cutting It (2005) as Liam Carney.

-Murray starred in the ITV science fiction series Primeval as Stephen Hart, Nick Cutter's lab technician, in both series one (2007) and series two (2008).
+Murray appeared in the ITV science fiction series Primeval as Stephen Hart, Nick Cutter's lab technician, in both series one (2007) and series two (2008).

-Murray had the leading role of the father, Frank Davis, in It's Alive (2008) a remake of the '70s horror classic by Larry Cohen.
+Murray had the leading role of the father, Frank Davis, in It's Alive (2008) a remake of the 1970s horror classic by Larry Cohen.

 He had a role in Kröd Mändoon and the Flaming Sword of Fire, a comic fantasy series for Comedy Central and BBC Two, which began airing in April 2009.
 His character is Ralph Longshaft.

-In the US James was a lead in the CBS spy caper series CHAOS from 2010 to 2011.
+In the US, Murray was a lead in the CBS spy caper series CHAOS from 2010 to 2011.
 His character was called Billy Collins.